Dordrecht during world war two

 Obergefreiter Leopold Kreuzer

-The deathcard shown above is the deathcard of Obergefreiter Leopold Kreuzer.
-Kreuzer was born on August 15, 1911, and was 33 years old when he was killed on October 14, 1944.
-He was a member of 8230-Fl.Ausb.Btl.12.
-The cause of his death was a severe injury, though it is not known, or at least not known to us, what exactly caused this severe injury.
-One possibility is that Obergefreiter Kreuzer was one of the German soldiers who were wounded when the Zwijndrecht bridge was accidentally blown up by German soldiers in September 1944.
-It is possible that he initially survived the accident but later succumbed to his injuries.
-Another possibility is that he was transferred from the nearest front to a hospital in Dordrecht, where he passed away.
-Initially, Gefreiter Kreuzer was buried at the general cemetery in Dordrecht but was later transferred to Ysselsteyn in Limburg.
-His grave is located in Block CO - Row 10 - Grave 238. *1
+The deathcard shown above belongs to Obergefreiter Leopold Kreuzer.
+Kreuzer was born on August 15, 1911, and was 33 years old when he fell on October 14, 1944.
+He was part of 8230-Fl.Ausb.Btl.12.
+The cause of his death was a severe injury, though it remains unknown—at least, there is no known record of how exactly he sustained it.
+One possibility is that Obergefreiter Kreuzer was among the German soldiers wounded when the Zwijndrecht Bridge was accidentally blown up by German forces in September 1944.
+Perhaps he initially survived the accident but succumbed to his injuries later.
+Another possibility is that he was transferred from a nearby front to a hospital in Dordrecht, where he eventually passed away.

 Possibly, there are people who may have more information about the nature of Obergefreiter Kreuzer's injury.